Graph neural networks-based Scheduler for Production planning problems using Reinforcement Learning: Related Work

-\textbf{Graph Neural Networks:} Deep learning methods do not fare well on data in the non-euclidean space.
-All the above mentioned RL advancements either use convolutional neural networks~\cite{Krizhevsky.2012} or a Multi-Layer Perceptron (MLP), which use feature engineering to achieve performance.
-The problem with this approach is that they are not size or permutation invariant.
-Addition of a single element to the scheduling environment means training the entire agent from scratch since the previously trained notions are not valid anymore.
-GNNs are size and permutation invariant and additionally they also provide information on pair-wise interaction between the objects ~\cite{Battaglia.2018}. ~\cite{JoanBruna.2014} developed an input size invariant network for image classification, while ~\cite{Zaheer.2017} developed an algorithm that is generally applicable to estimation, classification, and outlier detection problems.
-Although there are many variants of the GNNs like attention ~\cite{PetarVelickovic.2018}, gated convolutions ~\cite{YujiaLi.2015}, representation learning ~\cite{Hamilton.2017}, at the time of writing this paper, there is only one paper focusing on using GNNs on reinforcement learning in scheduling problems ~\cite{Seito.2020}.
-It focuses on the training performance rather than generalization performance.
-Our algorithm focuses on the generalization and scalability of the trained agents.
+All the above-mentioned RL advancements either use convolutional neural networks~\cite{Krizhevsky.2012} or a Multi-Layer Perceptron (MLP), which uses feature engineering to achieve performance.
+Also, deep learning methods do not fare well on data in the non-Euclidean space, and CNN and MLP are inherently neither size nor permutation invariant.
+The addition of a single machine or job to the scheduling environment requires training the agent completely from scratch since the previously trained notions of state are not valid anymore.
+GNNs are size and permutation invariant and additionally, they also provide information on pair-wise interaction between the objects~\cite{Battaglia.2018}. ~\cite{JoanBruna.2014} developed an input size invariant network for image classification, while~\cite{Zaheer.2017} developed an algorithm that is generally applicable to estimation, classification, and outlier detection problems.
+GNNs on reinforcement learning in scheduling problems have also been developed~\cite{Seito.2020}~\cite{ParkJunyoung.2020}.
+While~\cite{Seito.2020} focuses on the computational performance,~\cite{ParkJunyoung.2020} focuses on the performance but their results are only compared with priority dispatch rules (PDRs), one of them being FIFO.